 Episode #045: Your Pocket Sailing Instructor Podcast How-to to anchor like a boss!

 There is something magical about spending a nice, quiet, night at anchor!
 When we were in Croatia, it was a blessing to be able to get away from all of the other tourists for some quiet R&R!
 Anchoring is a pretty simple thing once you master some basic steps.
 Here I will break it all down for you and provide you with some of my pro tips!
+Learn to anchor like a boss!
 Enjoy!
 Don’t forget to send me any questions!

 Other episodes you may enjoy:

 - EP 16: Sailing Goals – Liveaboard Sailing

 - EP 28: How to be a prepared skipper